buildbot/buildbot/master/docs/manual/concepts.rst

 User Objects allow Buildbot to better manage users throughout its various interactions with users (see :ref:`Change-Sources` and :ref:`Status-Targets`).
-The User Objects are stored in the Buildbot database and correlate the various attributes that a user might have: irc, git, etc.
+The User Objects are stored in the Buildbot database and correlate the various attributes that a user might have: irc, Git, etc.

 Changes
 +++++++